qiusuor/SAM_CPP/README.md

 ## Verify W is substring of T.
 ## Verify W is suffix of T.
 ## Count the number of unique substrings in T.
-## Find the first position of W inTT.
+## Find the first position of W in T.
 ## Insert a symbol to SAM.
 ## Clear.